strawberry-graphql/strawberry/docs/guides/federation.md

 ```

 We have provided a full example that you can run and tweak to play with
-Strawberry and Federation, the repo is available here:
+Strawberry and Federation.
+The repo is available here:
 https://github.com/strawberry-graphql/federation-demo

 [1]: https://www.apollographql.com/docs/federation "Apollo Federation Introduction"